 To prevent these possible problems from ruining your site, back up your website before making any updates.
 It’s easy!

-Now you’ve seen the benefits of updating to PHP 7.3 and have hopefully backed up your website, let’s show you how to update your PHP version.
+Now that you’ve seen the benefits of updating to PHP’s latest version and have hopefully backed up your website, let’s show you how to update your PHP version.

 How to Update the PHP Version of your Website

 There are two ways to go about this: through your control panel (cPanel in this example), and by contacting your host provider.

 1. Update PHP version in Cpanel (or Any Other Control Panel)

 Log into the control panel of your hosting provider.
 Under, the “Software” tab, click on Select PHP Version.

 On the next page, you will see the PHP version your web server is using.

 Now, click on the current PHP version and then select the latest version from the drop-down.

 Lastly, click on Set as Current.
 You are all done!